FAQs

 - Children under 6 travel free.
 Children aged 6 to 15 can also travel free with a Swiss Family Card when accompanied by at least one parent holding a valid Swiss Travel Pass or Swiss Half Fare Card.
 The Family Card is completely free making it hands-down the best-value extra in Swiss travel.

 - Well that's a tricky one...
 The Albula Line between Chur and St. Moritz would be near the top of our list and forms part of both the Glacier Express and Bernina Express routes.
-Others would argue for the Gornergrat Railway above Zermatt, while many visitors fall in love with the lakes and mountain scenery around Lucerne.
+Others would argue for the Gornergrat Railway above Zermatt, while many visitors fall in love with the Brienz-Rothorn Railway.
 The good news is that there isn't really a wrong answer - you've just got to come and experience it for yourself!

 - Most first-time visitors try to squeeze Switzerland into three or four days.
 Whilst it can be done, we think Switzerland is best enjoyed at a slower pace.
 With a week or more, you'll have time to explore beyond the major tourist attractions, enjoy some of the country's incredible hiking trails and spend less time rushing between destinations.
 Interestingly, longer trips usually work out better value too.
 A 15-day Swiss Travel Pass is less than twice the price of 3-day pass, and yet it gives you five times as many travel days!
 That extra time often allows you to slow down, discover lesser-known places and make better use of your pass.